 » Creative Ways to Market a House: Discover 18 Unique Ways of Marketing Your Vermont Home

-Once your property is ready for showings, it is critical to managing them effectively.
+Once your property is ready for showings, it is critical to manage them effectively.
 You want to know who has seen your property or expressed interest in seeing it.
 And you also want to track when a potential buyer last saw it.

 Online showing scheduling tools provide buyers and buyer agents with a frictionless way to request and schedule showings.
 Cutting-edge showing technologies, like Houzeo Showings, also feature ways for buyers and buyer agents to provide feedback.